Amsterdam/amsterdam.github.io/guides/pull-requests.md

 - Tested: are there a minumal amount of health checks?
 - Healthy: Are common security mistakes checked?
 - Maintainable: could you maintain and bugfix the code you see?

+If you see something that you think should be different, please describe what should change and why it should.
+If possible try to reference to documentation, the style guide or these guides as much as you can.

 ## Looks Good To Merge (LGTM)